SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Introduction

+Multimodal foundation models (MFMs) integrate language, vision, audio, and action into unified systems that increasingly operate as autonomous agents~\cite{fei2022towards}.
+While this integration enables powerful capabilities, it also introduces new safety and security risks that arise from multimodal alignment, cross-modal reasoning, and system-level interactions~\cite{KDD2024Zhao,han2022multimodal}.
+Attacks can propagate across modalities, agents, and memory, blurring the traditional boundary between model-level vulnerabilities and system-level failures.
+In particular, there is a need to \textit{i)} ensure reliable, harm-free performance (safety), and \textit{ii)} protect against malicious attacks (security).
+These issues, traditionally treated separately, are increasingly intertwined~\cite{arxiv2024Qi}.
+Recent International AI Safety Report~\cite{aisafetyreport} highlights the limitations of isolated safeguards, motivating \textit{defense-in-depth} that integrates model-level alignment with system-level filtering, monitoring, and constraints.

-To address the challenge of unifying safety and security in MFMs, we propose a novel framework grounded in information theory.
+In this Systematization of Knowledge (SoK) paper, we propose a novel framework grounded in information theory.
 Information theory provides a principled foundation for analyzing how information is transmitted, processed, and integrated across multiple modalities.
-Specifically, we adapt concepts from the Shannon Hartley theorem~\cite{taub1986principles,ziemer2014principles}, including channel capacity, bandwidth, signal, and noise, as an interpretive abstraction for reasoning about how information flow is disrupted in MFMs.
-This abstraction allows us to unify threat analysis under a common information theoretic lens.
-At the model level, we focus on safety threats that reduce the quality of the input signal or amplify the disruptive effects of noise, thereby degrading the model's internal reasoning and output reliability.
+Specifically, we adapt concepts from the Shannon-Hartley theorem~\cite{taub1986principles,ziemer2014principles}, including channel capacity, bandwidth, signal, and noise, as an interpretive abstraction for reasoning about how information flow is disrupted in MFMs.
+This abstraction allows us to unify threat analysis under a common information-theoretic lens.
+At the model level, we focus on safety threats that degrade the input signal or amplify noise, thereby disrupting internal reasoning and output reliability.
 At the system level, we extend this analysis by considering bandwidth constraints and examining how information flows between agents and components, revealing how broader system interactions can introduce or intensify risks.
 Furthermore, we analyze existing defense mechanisms by framing the interaction between attackers and defenders as a deterministic minimax game, which models how adversaries attempt to maximize damage while defenders attempt to minimize it.
 We empirically solve the minimax problem to assess the effectiveness of current defenses and identify gaps in their ability to protect multimodal systems.
 Based on these insights, we outline future research directions to enhance the resilience of MFMs.
 An overview of our systematization is illustrated in Figure~\ref{fig_overview}.